AwesomeTapu/MealMap/README.md

 # MealMap
-MealMap is a grocery tracker that warns you when your groceries will expire and also give you recipes to make using them.
+Envire is a way to make the world better.
+It has a food tracker to avoid waste, eco-friendly tips, and provides recipes using the foods in your fridge so that you don't end up wasting money.